GerarC/SecureCheck-Back/README.md

 # SecureCheck
-Backend of securecheck.
+Backend of SecureCheck.
 A web that helps you to audit companies to fulfill ISO 27001